 This award is given to a graduate of a South Dakota high school majoring in one of the sciences in the College of Arts & Sciences, with an interest in attending medical school.
 Dr. Bruce Lushbough received his B.A. from USD and attended the two-year USD School of Medicine before completing his M.D. at Jefferson Medical College.
 Ila Lushbough received her B.A. from USD and taught Home Economics in Minnesota and Pennsylvania.

-This award was presented to USD in 1920 by Dr. Charles Ernest Coles, Chaplain, Veteran of Foreign Wars, Fort Hays, Kansas.
+This award was presented to USD in 1920 by Charles Ernest Coles, a chaplain of the Veterans of Foreign Wars in Fort Hays, Kansas.
 He suggested that the shield be awarded to a student(s) in the College of Arts & Sciences who shall be found to have the highest average in his or her work during their junior year.
-The name of the recipient is engraved in metal and displayed in a prominent position in the College.
+The name of the recipient is engraved in metal and displayed in a prominent position in the ollege.

-This scholarship was established in 1986 with a gift from Willis Schenk, a native of Mission Hill, SD and a 1950 graduate of USD.
+This scholarship was established in 1986 with a gift from Willis Schenk, a native of Mission Hill, South Dakota and a 1950 graduate of USD.
 It is awarded to outstanding undergraduates in the College of Arts & Sciences.

 This scholarship was established in 2005 to be used for the benefit of students enrolled in the College of Arts & Sciences who are involved in summer research experiences in the environment or natural resources.